Michelle Somers Author Navigation

 Article Tags

-Australian Author Author Interview Book Review Central Theme Character Arc Characterisation Characterization Conclusion Female Detective GMC Goal Motivation Conflict Happy Ever After Hooks Inspiration Lethal in Love Melbourne Murder Series Murder Most Unusual Mystery opening hooks Premise query letter Resolution Romance Romance Arc Romancing The Genres Romantic Suspense Serial Killer Show Don't Tell Showing Not Telling Simply Synopsis Simply Writing Simply Writing Series Story Submissions Summary Suspense Synopsis Ted Bundy Turning Points Worldbuilding Writing Writing Craft Writing Romance Writing Suspense Writing Tips
+Agatha Christie Anthology Australia Australian Author Author Author Interview Book Review Character Arc Characterisation Characterization Editing Female Detective GMC Goal Motivation Conflict Harlan Coben Helene Young Hooks Inspiration Lethal in Love Margie Lawson Melbourne Melbourne Murder Series Melbourne Romance Writers Guild Murder Most Unusual Mystery opening hooks Pacing Romance Romancing The Genres Romantic Suspense Serial Killer Short Story Show Don't Tell Showing Not Telling Simply Writing Submissions Suspense Sweet and Spicy Romance Synopsis Ted Bundy Writing Writing Craft Writing Romance Writing Suspense Writing Tips

 Archived Posts